xiaobo-liu/matrices-expm/README.md

 About
 -----

 `matrices-expm` is a collection of MATLAB functions that generate the selected matrices for testing the matrix exponential.
 All matrices are square and have a fixed size, ranging from 2-by-2 to 20-by-20.
-Most of the matrices are taken from the matrix exponential literature.
+Most of them are taken from the matrix exponential literature.
 The matrices are used in

 X. Liu.
 [Mixed-precision Paterson--Stockmeyer method for evaluating polynomials of matrices](https://epubs.siam.org/doi/10.1137/24M1675734).
 SIAM J. Matrix Anal.
 Appl., 46(1):811-835, 2025.